sayanarijit/RESTEasyCLI/docs/index.md

 Anyone who prefers a command-line tool over GUI apps, but when it comes to API testing or doing repetitive queries to an API server, has to give up on their favourite shell.

-This field doesn't have to be dominated by GUI apps anymore.
+The domain of REST clients doesn't have to be dominated by GUI apps anymore.

-This tool gives you the power to use advanced featured offered by popular REST clients at the convenience of your terminal.
+This tool gives you the power to use advanced features offered by popular REST clients at the convenience of your terminal.

 ## Try an interactive demo